briangonzalez/termrc/README.md

 .termrc file
 ----------
 The `.termrc` file is a [YAML](http://en.wikipedia.org/wiki/YAML) file which stores information about your project's environment.
 An environment, in this context, is an iTerm2 window with various panes, each with a different default command that is run when the pane opens.
 The `layout` dictates what your window looks like, while `commands` gives you a set of commands you can call for each pane.

+Place the `.termrc file` at your project's root, then call `termrc start`.
+Voila!

 **Example .termrc**